learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-#### Q 18.27.
-What is the difference between microtask queue and macrotask queue?
+#### Q. What is the difference between microtask queue and macrotask queue?

 | Feature          | Microtask Queue                          | Macrotask Queue                        |
 |------------------|------------------------------------------|----------------------------------------|